 Toothpaste is a natural abrasive, and that’s how it cleans your teeth, and it will do the same for a disc.
 But don’t use those extra-whitening formulas.
 Just dab a little bit of Crest or Colgate on that disc, mix it with a little water and with either your finger or a small piece of cloth, and then buff those scratches away.

 3. Aside from cleaning the disc, your disc drive, whether internal or external, might also be the reason causing the read error problem.
 Try not to use the drive continuously for a long time, as overlong work might generate too much heat inside the drive which might be causing the read error problem.
 Also, try to cleanse the disc tray once in a while to keep the drive free from dirt and dust, so that it can remain in a good working condition.

 4. If cleaning both the disc and your optical drive does not fix the problem, then maybe it’s time to give up that disc, but if it is a brand-new disc you just purchased from Amazon, or nearby computer shop, it could be a bad disc.
 In this case, you can have it returned and replaced.

 Yes, of course.
-Though it’s a great upgrade from DVDFab 8 to DVDFab 9, it’s totally free for DVDFab 9 users to continue to use the purchased product(s) on the latest DVDFab 10.
+Though it’s a great upgrade from DVDFab 9 to DVDFab 10, it’s totally free for DVDFab 9 users to continue to use the purchased product(s) on the latest DVDFab 10.

 Please insert your original movie to DVD drive, select conversion option you want, choose the titles you need to convert, click on "Edit", open "Conversion Settings", set "Split" as "Split by Chapter".